Limbs and Cospectral Vertices in Trees: Maximal Limbs in Rooted Trees

 By definition, $S(x)$ is coefficient-wise bounded above by $T(x)$, which implies $\alpha_S\ge r_T$.
 Moreover, since $T(x)$ enumerates all rooted trees with $L$ as a maximal limb and $S(x)$ does not, $\langle x^i, S(x)+x^\ell\rangle=\langle x^i, T(x)\rangle$ for all $i\le \ell$, and $\langle x^i, S(x)+x^\ell\rangle<\langle x^i, T(x)\rangle$ for all $i>\ell$.
 Therefore, $S(r_T)+(r_T)^\ell<T(r_T)=1$, which means $r_S\ne r_T$.
 Consequently, we obtain $\alpha_S>r_T$.

 Since the radius of convergence of $S(x)$ is greater than the radius of convergence of $T(x)$, the ratio between $\langle x^n, S(x)\rangle$ and $\langle x^n, T(x)\rangle$ approaches zero as $n$ gets arbitrarily large.
-Therefore, the proportion of rooted trees with a specified maximal limb tends to $0$ as $n$ approaches infinity, so almost all rooted trees contains a specified maximal limb.
+Therefore, the proportion of $n$-vertex rooted trees with a specified maximal limb approaches $1$ as $n$ approaches infinity, so almost all rooted trees contains a specified maximal limb.

 Note that the argument used in this section would also work for weighted rooted trees as defined in Section \ref{sec weighted limbs}.
-In other words, almost all weighted rooted trees contain a specified weighted maximal limb.
+In other words, the proportion of weighted rooted trees with a specified maximal limb approaches $1$ as $n$ approaches infinity